humadroid-io/beskar/README.md

 # config/initializers/beskar.rb
 Beskar.configure do |config|
   # REQUIRED: Configure dashboard authentication
+  # The block is executed in the controller context and receives the request object.
+  # You have access to all controller methods (cookies, session, etc.) and helpers.
   config.authenticate_admin = ->(request) do
     # Return truthy to allow access, falsey to deny